open5gs/open5gs/docs/_docs/platform/02-centos.md

 [vagrantup.com](https://www.vagrantup.com/).

-### Create a CentOS 8 Virtual Machine using Vagrant
+### Create a CentOS Stream 8 Virtual Machine using Vagrant
 ---

 Use the supplied `Vagrantfile` in the `vagrant` directory to create the virtual machine.

-Note that this Vagrantfile is identical to the base CentOS 8 box, with the exception that the amount of virtual memory has been increased to 1GB:
+Note that this Vagrantfile is identical to the base CentOS Stream 8 box, with the exception that the amount of virtual memory has been increased to 1GB:

 ```bash